FOLFIRINOX

 • feeling dizzy or faint

-These reactions need treating straight away, so if you have any of these symptoms or anything else unusual, tell the nurse giving you chemotherapy.
+These reactions need treating straight away, so if you have any of these symptoms or anything else unusual, tell the nurse who is giving the chemotherapy.

 What are the side effects of FOLFIRINOX?

-FOLFIRINOX can cause side effects, but these can affect everyone differently, and you may not get all the side effects mentioned here.
+FOLFIRINOX can cause side effects.
+These can affect everyone differently, and you may not get all the side effects mentioned here.
 Your chemotherapy team should give you information about any possible side effects and how to manage them.
-They may give you medicines to help with side effects to take home and use when you need to.
+They may give you medicines to take home to help with side effects.
 Ask the team any questions you have.
 Knowing what to expect can help you to cope with any side effects.

 DPD-deficiency